Jump to Videos List (New video added 2/9/23)

 The North I-785 reassurance marker, the last one in this direction, after the Huffine Mill Rd on-ramp.

-The 2-Mile advance sign for the current end of I-785 North at US 29, just prior to crossing North Buffalo Creek.
+The 2-Mile advance sign for the then end of I-785 North at US 29, just prior to crossing North Buffalo Creek.

-The 1-Mile advance sign, the A and B exit tab is misleading as the southbound US 29 ramp (Exit 14A) is not open yet.
+The 1-Mile advance sign, the A and B exit tab is misleading as the southbound US 29 ramp (Exit 14A) was not open yet.

 Orange barrels reappear approaching the US 29 interchange beyond the 15 Mile marker on I-785 North.